+- 4.1.12 Tournament fees, as set out by the Finance Committee, must be paid in full upon registration by visiting teams attending OMHMHA tournaments.
+Teams withdrawing their application to attend OMHMHA tournaments 45 days or more from the tournament start date will receive a full refund less a \$100 administration fee.
+If a team withdraws less than 45 days before the tournament start date, no refund of their tournament fees will be issued unless a replacement team can be found in which case they will receive a full refund less a \$100 administration fee.

 - 4.1.13 Volunteer fees, as set out by the Finance Committee, are charged at the end of every season for any family that does not complete the required volunteer hours for that season.
 Failure to complete the required volunteer hours in subsequent years will require the volunteer fees to be paid with an additional \$100 added on.
 Volunteer hours per season are per player and will vary by team as they are based on number of games, roster size, and volunteer jobs required.
-Families can make a request in writing for their volunteer fees to be waived and each situation will be considered annually on a case-by-case basis.
+Families can make a request in writing for their volunteer fees to be waived, and each situation will be considered annually on a case-by case basis.

 - 4.1.14 Volunteer jobs for each team are, but not limited to:

 - a.
 Scorekeeper

 - b.
 Time Clock

 - c.
 Penalty Box

 - d.
 Safety Person

 - e.
 Dressing Room Attendant

 - f.
 Security Person

 - g.
 Washing Jerseys

 - h.
 50/50 Draws

 - i.
 Booking blocks of rooms at hotels for the team

 - 4.1.15 Volunteer hours for Home Tournaments will be above and beyond the amount of volunteer hours required at the beginning of the season for each team.

-- 4.1.16 If desired, up to 25 percent of your total volunteer hours per player can be earned by assisting with OMHMHA association-wide event coordination such as, but not limited to:
+- 4.1.16 If desired, up to 25 percent of your total volunteer hours per player can be earned by assisting with OMHMHA association wide event coordination such as, but not limited to:

 - a.
 First Shift Program

 - b.
 Photo day

 - c.
 Fundraisers

 - d.
 Hosting of BC Championships

-Governing Rules - Program Outlines - Initiation Programs - Policy 4.2
+Governing Rules - Program Outlines - Initiation - Policy 4.2

-4.2.1 U7 Division:
+- 4.2.1 U7 Division: - a.

-- a.
 Emphasis on fun and skill development - b.
 The Cross-Ice U7 Player Pathway Program will be followed as per Hockey Canada Policy - c.
 U7 may host a Fun Day in February or March of the current season - d.
-Team selection will occur per OMHMHA Policy 5.2.1
+Team selection will occur per OMHMHA Policy 5.2.1 4.2.2 e.
+All players and goaltenders should receive fair and close to equal as possible ice time.
+All players play all positions - it should be encouraged for all players to try the position of goaltender and those who declare full-time goaltender, should be encouraged to alternate as a skater when not in net.

-4.2.2 U9 Division:
+4.2.2 U9 Player Division: